Peace and Love – Never Trust anyone over 30 – Power to the People – Make Love, – Not War – Give Peace a Chance – Drop Acid, Not Bombs

-So in the midst of all that excitement and change, Rick and I tied the knot and moved to Vallejo to live with his mother, stepfather, brother, and sister.
-Vallejo (pronounced Va-lay-ho) is near San Francisco.
-I was not prepared for the conventionality of that life.
+So in the midst of all that excitement and change, My husband, Rick, and I tied the knot and moved to Vallejo (pronounced Va-lay-ho), near San Francisco, to live with his mother, stepfather, brother, and sister.
+I was unprepared for the conventionality of that life.
 I felt stifled and bored.
-My inlaws were blue collar, salt-of-the-earth folk.
-Nice, honest, hard working, narrow-minded, simple people.
+My in-laws were blue collar, salt-of-the-earth folk—honest, hard-working, simple people, if a bit stuck in their ways.
 Definitely not what I was used to.
-If you read my “Peeling Potatoes for Jesus” blog post, you’ll get a better idea, and maybe a chuckle or two.
+If you read my Peeling Potatoes for Jesus story, you’ll get a better idea, and maybe a chuckle or two.

-One day, I just decided enough was enough.
+One day, I decided enough was enough.
 The world was passing me by.
-Shortly after watching the first moon landing on Rick’s aunt’s flickery black and white TV, I made a vow to myself.
-“I gotta get outta here and into the action.”
-It was a time of war protests, riots in Berkeley, the People demanding to be Heard!
+Shortly after watching the first moon landing on Rick’s aunt’s flickery black-and-white TV, I vowed to “Get outta here and into the action.”
+It was a time of war protests, riots in Berkeley.
+People demanding to be heard!

-Any-hoo, she said, “come with me.”
-She took me to a tall bearded young man who put his hands together and bowed, “Namaste.”
-After a little explaining, he handed me some flowers and a pouch to greet the incoming busses.
-I flung my satchel over my shoulder.
-It held my few belongings, money, etc. and proceeded to spread peace and love for a small donation.
+The woman gave me an angelic smile and said, “Come with me,” then led me to a tall, bearded young man who put his hands together and bowed, “Namaste.”
+After a little explaining, he handed me some flowers and a pouch to hold donations from people getting off the incoming buses.

 Everything was shared, clothing, toiletries, money, and weed.
 Lots of weed.
 Not much acid or other stuff.
-Weed was their drug of choice.
+Weed was our drug of choice.
 I did a little, but I’ve never really been interested in getting high too often.
 Or maybe I’m just not remembering.

 We traveled to places where we could get donations, spread hippie sayings, and talk about hope for the future of a better world.
-Sometimes I hannded out underground newspapers on the corner of Haight and Ashbury in San Francisco.
+Sometimes I handed out underground newspapers on the corner of Haight and Ashbury in San Francisco.
 I vaguely remember that the Grateful Dead lived together in an old Victorian, Painted Lady house near there.

 After a couple of weeks I realized that this was not the lifestyle I wanted either.
 I was cold, hungry, and tired of the endless sameness of drugs, sex, and rock and roll (plus a sea of folk music).
 I was also tired of the lack of common sense, and pseudo-intellectualism that passed for being truly wise.